Kuama-IT/kuama-control-center/README.md

 MEDIUM apply the brutal theme to all UI
 LOW: handle "missing employees" from payslips: do create and entry for them as "fired" or "dismissed".
-This is needed to handle both old project teams and balances/stats, that needs to be split by the correct number of employees for its given time period.
+This is needed to handle both old project teams and balances/stats, that needs to be split by the correct number of employees for its given time period. client -> invoices supplier -> invoices cashflow -> cashflow entry / bank statement

+maybe a correct idea: we should associate a given project with N clients and N employee and N suppliers?
 ## DONE

 while parsing payrolls can be "handy", we need to parse the "bilancino" to retrieve the total